tripiproject/tripi-android/README.md

 <b>About</b><br/>
-Combining a modified Bitcoin Core infrastructure with an intercompatible version of the Ethereum Virtual Machine (EVM), Qtum merges the reliability of Bitcoin’s unfailing blockchain with the endless possibilities provided by smart contracts.
+Combining a modified Bitcoin Core infrastructure with an intercompatible version of the Ethereum Virtual Machine (EVM), Tripi merges the reliability of Bitcoin’s unfailing blockchain with the endless possibilities provided by smart contracts.
-Designed with stability, modularity and interoperability in mind, Qtum is the foremost toolkit for building trusted decentralized applications, suited for real-world, business oriented use cases.
-Its hybrid nature, in combination with a first-of-its-kind PoS consensus protocol, allow Qtum applications to be compatible with major blockchain ecosystems, while providing native support for mobile devices and IoT appliances.
+Designed with stability, modularity and interoperability in mind, Tripi is the foremost toolkit for building trusted decentralized applications, suited for real-world, business oriented use cases.
+Its hybrid nature, in combination with a first-of-its-kind PoS consensus protocol, allow Tripi applications to be compatible with major blockchain ecosystems, while providing native support for mobile devices and IoT appliances.

 <b>Getting Started</b><br/>
 1)Clone project<br/>